venuNan/Algorithms/README.md

-this is the first repository related to the algorithms.
+this repository is related to the algorithms.